 When you lay down your baby, always make sure it is not just one side all the time.
 There are chances of developing a flat head if they are laid down for an extensive period of time.
 To prevent FHS, you should have tummy time with your baby more often once the baby’s umbilical cord is off.

 Do not use head shaping pillows unsupervised.
 If you are using any head shaping pillow please do not use at night.
 You can put it on the play mat for the time you are close to your baby.

 If you a have a baby nursery set up, do not leave anything with your child unattended.

 Newborns are very fragile.
 You should never shake a baby or a toddler, not even out of sheer joy.
 Shaking a baby could be very harmful that could result in severe brain injury.

 SIDS is a serious matter.
 Always make sure there should be no pillows, soft stuff toys, blankets, or any crib bumpers in your baby’s crib or in his sleeping space.
 The mattress has to be firm.

 Always make sure your baby’s crib, bouncer, play mat, all other baby gear is located at the right spot in your house where there is no danger of anything falling onto.
 Being a mom/parent you have to think above and beyond for your child’s safety.

 11. Protection while a baby is on the changing station

-This could be a nightmare for parents but unfortunately, many parents show up to the ER because of a baby falling from changing station.
+This could be a nightmare for parents, but unfortunately, many parents show up to the ER because of a baby falling from the changing table.
 Yes, this is a serious concern too.
-Always make sure your baby is buckled up (in case changing station has a safety belt) if you have to go grab something, answer a phone call, or a doorbell.
-Otherwise, never ever leave your baby unattended on changing station not even for a second.
+Always make sure your baby is buckled up (in case the changing station has a safety belt) or leave her in a safe place if you have to grab something, answer a phone call, or a doorbell.
+Otherwise, never leave your baby unattended at the changing table, not even for a second.